 The term apparently violated the list of forbidden expressions a teacher had written on a blackboard, according to the Dyersburg State Gazette.

-, said Kendra Turner, 17, the Dyer County High School senior, who tried to explain to the teacher she was just being courteous during the Monday incident.
+Bless you was posted along with my bad, hang out, stupid and stuff, said Kendra Turner, 17, the Dyer County High School senior, who tried to explain to the teacher she was just being courteous during the Monday incident.

 When asked who claimed "bless you" was a courtesy, Turner said her pastor.

 Turner got sent to the principal's office to serve an in-school suspension for the rest of the period.

 "In this case, this was not a religious issue at all, but more of an issue the teacher felt was a distraction in her class," vice principal Lynn Garner told the State Gazette.

 Clearly, Turner and her pastor believe the issue was religion.